mk-fg/fgtk/README.rst

 Wrappers to test tools that tend to spam /dev/log regardless of their settings.

-rsyslogs.c is a SUID wrapper binary that uses mount --bind + unshare to replace /dev/log with /dev/null within namespace where it'd run rsyslog, and is made to silence rsyslogd in particular.
+rsyslogs.c is a SUID wrapper binary that uses mount --bind + unshare to replace /dev/log with /dev/null within namespace where it'd run rsyslog_, and is made to silence rsyslogd in particular.

 Example use (see also top of rsyslogs.c itself)::